frcdesign/FRCDesign.org/docs/design-handbook/structure/materials.md

 ## Steel

+Steel is a useful alternative to aluminum when maximum strength is needed or for ballast.
+Some teams may opt to have a steel bellypan instead of aluminum, for example, in order to lower their center of gravity.
+It is also used in some COTS items like steel hex axles or bolts.
+Custom machined steel is rare in FRC because of how difficult it is to machine with (steel saws and sanders are needed to work with steel).
+In almost all cases, teams will have to reach out to an outside manufacturer in order to make it.

 ## Self-Reinforced Polypropylene (SRPP)

+SRPP is an increasingly popular material in FRC for its weight savings and strength compared to polycarbonate.
+It is a less toxic compound used in plates, and it is composed of fibers woven into a "fabric" (similar to carbon fiber).
+It is both stiffer and significantly more impact resistant than polycarbonate.
+Plus, it also weighs much less, which can be hugely important for weight savings.
+It is a great material for mechanisms that are often outside of frame perimeter, like intakes; where polycarbonate might be used, SRPP can often be slotted in.

+The major drawback is its expense: it costs $250 a sheet compared to $80 for polycarbonate.
+In addition, machining it is slightly different than polycarbonate.
+Laser cutting is the preferred method for clean, precise cuts.
+However, it can also be routed with a CNC machine, though extra precaution should be taken.
+It is fine to cut sheets, i.e. with a table saw.
+More information on manufacturing can be found at a vendor's website, for example <a href="https://docs.revrobotics.com/ion-build/structure/maxcomposite"target="_blank">REV Robotics guide for SRPP</a>.

 <figure>
     <img src="/img/design-handbook/materials/srppexample.webp" style="width:50%">
     <figcaption>SRPP sheet.
 Credit: REV Robotics.</figcaption>
 </figure>

+!!!
+Tip
+    SRPP is resistant to many chemicals, including locktite!
+This means you can locktite bolts around SRPP, unlike polycarbonate, with no issues.

 ## Carbon Fiber

+**Coming Soon**

 ## Wood